The importance of academic integrity

 The University of Melbourne expects the highest ethical standards from its students and staff in all areas of their academic work and professional behaviour.
 The work of each individual reflects on the academic and professional standing of the University as an institution that upholds ethical practice in research, learning, and teaching.
 Academic work submitted for assessment or publication must be the original work of the author or authors.
-If the ideas or words of others have been drawn upon, this must be thoroughly and clearly acknowledged using agreed scholarly conventions Professor Richard James, Deputy Vice-Chancellor and Deputy Provost (Academic and Undergraduate)
+If the ideas or words of others have been drawn upon, this must be thoroughly and clearly acknowledged using agreed scholarly conventions Professor Richard James, Professor of Higher Education and former Deputy Vice-Chancellor (Academic and Undergraduate) and Deputy Provost

 The maintenance of academic integrity involves high quality scholarly practices, the use of reputable sources of information and the full acknowledgement of the authors and creators of ideas and materials that have informed one’s work.

 Ensuring academic integrity is vital to protecting the standards and esteem of The University of Melbourne’s degrees.
 Every student has an interest in protecting and supporting the good reputation of the University.
 Ethical practice in scholarly work and professional behaviour are recognised as important graduate attributes, and are an essential criterion of workplace professionalism.
 Academic integrity goes beyond the policing of university assessment and is part of a graduate's formation as a professional, underpinning their behaviour in the workplace, and reflecting on their personal honesty and integrity in all aspects of life.

 It is important that all University of Melbourne students understand their responsibility to conduct themselves in an ethical manner in all aspects of their studies.

 This website offers advice to students to support high standards of academic integrity and to highlight the nature of plagiarism - the copying of the work of others without acknowledgement - collusion, and poor scholarship.